DI: Factory pattern to the rescue

 }

-I know that the Thread class is not an interface, but it’s the technic that matters and can be used elsewhere.
+While the Thread class is not an interface, it’s the technic that matters and can be used elsewhere.

 End